charlottetsui/unc-scraper/README.md

 # UNC-Scraper

-Python web scraper for gathering UNC courses and turning them into JSON data.
+A python web scraper developer for gathering UNC courses and turning them into JSON data.
+Part of my larger project CampusNav.